inhuh91/inhuh91.github.io/_pages/about.md

   - /about.html
 ---
 <p align="justify">
 Hi!
-My name is In Huh, and I am a first-year Ph.D. student in Electrical and Computer Engineering at Purdue University, working with Prof. <a href="https://sites.google.com/view/alam-research-group/home">Muhammad Ashraful Alam</a>.
+My name is In Huh, and I am a first-year Ph.D. student in Electrical and Computer Engineering at Purdue University, working under the supervision of Prof. <a href="https://sites.google.com/view/alam-research-group/home">Muhammad Ashraful Alam</a>.
 </p>

 <p align="justify">
-My research focuses on <strong>geometric and topological methods for AI and machine learning</strong>, particularly their applications in modeling complicated physical systems (e.g., semiconductor devices and materials).
-I am especially interested in <strong>leveraging deep learning methods enriched with topological insights to detect bifurcations, phase transitions, and critical shifts from data</strong>.
+My research focuses on <strong>geometric and topological methods for AI and machine learning</strong>, particularly their applications in modeling complex physical systems (e.g., semiconductor devices and materials).
+I am especially interested in <strong>leveraging deep learning methods enriched with topological insights to detect bifurcations, phase transitions, and catastrophic shifts hidden in seemingly regular data</strong>.
 </p>

 <p align="justify">